 For example my song “Dirty Room” is based around Symphonic Trance whilst “5th Dimension” (My track based on Green Hill Zone) is a lot more upbeat in contrast.
 I try and have lots of variety in my music, as I’d hate to think I’m only experimenting within a limited creative source.

-TC: Out of all the music you’ve created so far, do you have a favorite piece?
+TC: Out of all the music you’ve created so far, do you have a favourite piece?

 ZN: I couldn’t pick just one, I love all my tracks for different reasons.
 I think each song carries a part of me within it.
 Sometimes parts of me I didn’t know existed.
 I love how music can be so moving that by writing or even just listening, you can discover more about your inner depth than you thought you ever could be before.
 It’s very magical hence why I love writing it in any form it takes.